chaconnewu/awesome-augmented/original_awesomes/awesome-dotnet.md

 * [Massive](https://github.com/FransBouma/Massive) - A small, happy, data access tool that will love you forever.
 * [LINQ to DB](https://github.com/linq2db/linq2db) - The fastest LINQ database access library offering a simple, light, fast, and type-safe layer between your POCO objects and your database.
 * [MicroLite ORM](https://github.com/TrevorPilley/MicroLite) MicroLite ORM is a micro Object Relational Mapper for the .NET framework.
 It is designed to be easy to use, extensible and testable.
-* [PetaPoco](http://www.toptensoftware.com/petapoco/) - A tiny ORM-ish thing for your POCOs
+* [PetaPoco](https://github.com/CollaboratingPlatypus/PetaPoco) - A tiny ORM-ish thing for your POCOs
 * [AsyncPoco](https://github.com/tmenier/AsyncPoco) - A long-"awaited" fully asynchronous PetaPoco fork
 * [NPoco](https://github.com/schotime/NPoco) - Simple microORM that maps the results of a query onto a POCO object.
 Based on Schotime's branch of PetaPoco
+* [Limebean](https://github.com/Nick-Lucas/LimeBean) - Hybrid ORM which uses SQL fragments and doesn't require Model Classes.
+* [LLBLGen Pro](https://www.llblgen.com) - Entity Modeling solution for Entity Framework, NHibernate, Linq to SQL and its own ORM framework: LLBLGen Pro Runtime Framework. **[$][Free Lite version]**
+* [Insight.Database](https://github.com/jonwagner/Insight.Database) - Insight.Database is a fast, lightweight, micro-orm for .NET

 ## Package Management